paytrail/paytrail-for-adobe-commerce/README.md

 7. Enter your credentials and enable the module ([Test credentials](https://paytrail.github.io/api-documentation/#/?id=test-credentials))
 8. Clear the cache

-## Updating from Checkout Finland

-`op-merchant-services/op-payment-service-for-magento-2` **module has been deprecated**.
-All of its functionality now exists as the rebranded Paytrail for Adobe Commerce module.

-<b>Updating from that module requires manual installation.</b><br/>

-<b>Warning!
-Removing `op-merchant-services/op-payment-service-for-magento-2` results in payments made with Checkout Finland not refundable through Magento Admin.
-Payments can still be refunded through
-Paytrail’s Extranet.</b><br/>

-1. Follow the installation instructions of `paytrail/paytrail-for-adobe-commerce`.
-2. Navigate to Adobe Commerce admin interface and select __Stores -> Store Configuration -> Sales -> Payment Methods -> Checkout Finland__
-3. Change __Enabled__ to __No__ to disable Checkout Finland payment method on checkout page

-<b>Please note that the module configurations will not carry over from Checkout Finland to Paytrail for Adobe Commerce!
-You will need to save these values and reapply them yourself.
-This also applies to the Payment Page Personalization settings!
-<br/> Certain classes, functions and CSS classes have also been renamed and any third party customizations will have to be revised.</b><br/>

 ## Usage
 The module settings can be found from:
 __Stores -> Configuration -> Sales -> Payment Methods -> Paytrail for Adobe Commerce__